LorenzoSansone/Sansone-Diabetes-Prediction-Challenge/README.md

 The target is *diagnosed_diabetes* and for the testing data you should predict the probability of *diagnosed_diabetes*.

+You can download the dataset from this repository (*dataset* directory) or [here](https://www.kaggle.com/competitions/playground-series-s5e12/data) (official page of the competition)

 ## 🎯 Objectives
 - **Predictive Modeling:** Build a robust binary classification model to estimate the probability of a diabetes diagnosis.
 - **Skill Development:** Practice tabular data processing, feature engineering, and hyperparameter tuning.